ederign/ederign.github.io/wiki/books/designing-data-intensive-applications.md

 Different scenarios where data encodings are important:

-- Throughdatabases:  where the process writing to the database encodes the data and the process reading it decodes it;
+- Through databases:  where the process writing to the database encodes the data and the process reading it decodes it;
 - RPC and REST, where the client encodes a request, the server decodes the request and encodes a response, and the client finally decodes the response
 - Async message passing (brokers or actors): msgs needs to be encoded by the sender and decoded by recipient.

-## Part 2: Foundations of Data Systems
+## Part 2: TBD

 ### Chapter X: TBD